-Would I want to see them doing the mailings?
+Would I want to see them putting together mailings?
 Paying the bills?
 Processing claims?
 My answer was "no".
 Those were the responsibilities of other personnel.
 So I thought a little longer.
 "What would I want to see my sales people doing?"

-It's the answer to this question that began the very core to my success and after much consideration I concluded that the only thing I'd want to see my people doing was:
+It's the answer to this question that began the very core to my success.
+After much consideration, I concluded that the only thing I'd want to see my people doing was:

 CALLING THE PEOPLE